Employees spend much of their time in the workplace typing documents on the computer, attending meetings, analyzing data, and speaking with patients.

 Well-designed medical office space is essential to running a successful practice.
 This will bring out the best in your employees, all while remaining loyal to your patients.

-There is massive potential for improving and making a positive impact on employee wellbeing through thoughtful office design.
+There is massive potential for improving and positively impacting employee well-being through thoughtful office design.
 By simply offering employees areas to recharge and considering their comfort, you can make subtle changes to improve the environment at your office.Tags: healthy living for office managers, medical office management, medical offices, national organization of rheumatology managers, NORM, office design, office management, office managers, Stress at the workplace, tips for office managers Posted by